jsm8989/NoahsArc/README.md

 This is the repo for the team's website at noahsarc.space

-Follow us on Twitter @teamNoahsArc
+Follow us on Twitter and Instagram @teamNoahsArc

 Email noahsarcteam@gmail.com